-Faith Centre Spaces The Desert Room A multi-faith space for events, worship, and more.
+Faith Centre Spaces The Desert Room

+A multi-faith space for events, worship, and more.

 This is a shared space for all LSE staff and students (it is not a space for sleeping, studying, or eating lunch).

 The Desert Room is available for booking by LSE faith society officers and LSE staff.
 Currently it is used for a wide range of activities including:

 - Faith society meetings

 - Devotion and worship

 - Wellbeing programmes, including yoga, mindfulness and tai chi

 - Memorial services

 - Transformational programmes including

 our Beecken Faith & Leadership programme

 - One-off speaker events and panel discussions

 Find us: 2nd floor, SAW Building, 2.02

 Please click or scan here to find the latest Desert Room timetable and information about how to book the space

 Faith Centre Spaces Islamic Prayer Rooms The prayer rooms are available for our Muslim staff and students to perform their five daily acts of prayer.
-Staff and students will be able to use the prayer and ablution facilities as normal, with unrestricted capacity, but we do ask all users of the Faith Centre to continue to wear a face covering (unless medically exempt) throughout the Reception Area, Cave, Ablution Facilities, and Prayer Rooms.
+Staff, students, and visitors to LSE are welcome to use the prayer rooms.
+The Centre is open every day of the week and the prayer rooms can be accessed with an ID card whenever the building is open.
 Please get in touch with the Faith Centre team with any questions.
 Email: faithcentre@lse.ac.uk Find us: 2nd floor, SAW building We regret that the prayer rooms are not for public use.
 The closest mosque to LSE is Holborn Mosque.